Domestic Violence Lawyer in Phoenix

 - lose visitation rights or custody of your children

-Finding the Right Domestic Violence Attorney When You’ve Been Accused of Domestic Violence
+Finding the Right Domestic Violence Attorney When You’re Facing Accusations of Domestic Violence

 Howard will conduct his own investigation of the allegations against you, as well as plan the best strategy for your unique circumstances.
 This may include: